Community Partnerships Events

 drilling boom that is sweeping the United States.

-ASC Community Partnerships Hosts Recycle Runway Fashion Workshop
+Community Partnerships Hosts Recycle Runway Fashion Workshop

-Renowned artist and environmental educator Nancy Judd is coming to Adams State College.
-Ms. Judd created Recycle Runway to further the use of repurposed materials and found objects in couture fashion.
+Renowned artist and environmental educator Nancy Judd is coming to Adams State.
+Ms. Judd created Recycle Runway to further the use of re-purposed materials and found objects in couture fashion.
 Her elegant recycled fashion designs have been commissioned by companies such as Delta Air Lines®, Coca-Cola® and Target ®.
 Ms. Judd’s work has been featured in the Wall Street Journal.
-On October 21st she will provide a free and open to the public presentation of her work at 1pm at the ASC Art Dept. Room 227.
+On October 21st she will provide a free and open to the public presentation of her work at 1pm at the ASU Art Dept. Room 227.
 A hands-on workshop that requires application by Sept.
 9th, 2011 will follow.
 Entrants will be accepted into this workshop only by application.
-ASC Community Partnerships is offering a limited number of scholarships to attend the Recycle Runway workshop (valued at $150).
+Community Partnerships is offering a limited number of scholarships to attend the Recycle Runway workshop (valued at $150).
 Clothing designer Nancy Judd will provide guidance and hands-on feedback to participants.
 Participants must be committed to creating an outfit primarily constructed of inorganic, previously used material for Community Partnerships’ November Recycle Fashion Show.
 Selection of participants will be based on the following criteria: 1) commitment to complete an outfit made from discarded material 2) outfit concept 3) creative use of material.
 Applicants will be notified of the results of their application via email by Sept.
 12th, 2011 Workshops will be held: every other Wednesday from noon to 1pm at Community Partnerships (corner of Main St & Edgemont Blvd) starting September 14th.
 Questions? call (719) 587-8227

 PLUNGE INTO THE TURBULENT 60'S: READINGS FROM SODA SPRINGS: LOVE, SEX, AND CIVIL RIGHTS